Purpose

 - GUID: Global User Identification (from a cookie or created by the system if no cookie exists)

-Event log files provided by “Protected” include a Flashtalking Impression ID which is used to associate Protected events to the corresponding Flashtalking Ad Requested.
+Event log files provided by “Protected” include a Flashtalking Impression ID, which is used to associate Protected events with the corresponding Flashtalking Ad Requested.

-Other data events (outside the scope of the MRC audit), such as further log event descriptors and optional parameters, may be captured as a means of incorporating additional information within the log events.
+Other data events (outside the scope of the MRC audit), such as additional log event descriptors and optional parameters, may be captured to incorporate additional information into the log events.

 We maintain a Data Retention policy which outlines how long various data elements are stored.